shamimrezasohag/conf-talk-slides/README.md

 # Conference Talk Slides

-Welcome to the **conf-talk-slides** repository, where you'll find the slides and materials from my conference talks.
+Welcome to the conf-talk-slides repository, where you can find the slides and materials from my conference talks.

 ## Contents of This Repository